alxrsngrtn/1040-EZ-Project/Improvements.md

 - Change protected variables to private
 - Change many methods from public to private
 - Add proper Javadoc Comments --> list parameters, return, and if possible side effects
-- verbose and descriptive method names
+- Verbose and descriptive method names
 - REMOVE MAGIC NUMBERS --> put them as final constants at top of file
-- extract method from repeated logic
+- Extract method from repeated logic
 - Improve whitespacing
 - Project structure: enforce strict MVC file structure.
 Label files as services, models, controllers, or DAOs (data access objects)
 - Class names in Java should be capitalized